Country fact file

 Primary and secondary education

-There are three main types of school available in Australia:
+There are three main types of schools available in Australia:

 - State open schools – open to all students within their catchment area on a first-come, first-served basis